-16 Amount and duration of data holding
+Amount and duration of data holding

-Does the law restrict the amount of PII that may be held or the length of time it may be held?
+17 Does the law restrict the amount of PII that may be held or the length of time it may be held?

-The Law provides a 'need to hold basis'; PII controllers must not hold PII any longer than the time required to fulfil its purpose (as stated in the privacy notice).
+The Federal Law for the Protection of Personal Data provides a 'need-to-hold' basis; PII controllers must not hold PII any longer than the time required to fulfil its purpose (as stated in the privacy notice).
 After the purpose or purposes have been achieved, a PII controller must delete the data in its collection after blocking them for subsequent suppression.

-17 Finality principle
+Finality principle

-Are the purposes for which PII can be used by owners restricted?
+18 Are the purposes for which PII can be used by owners restricted?
 Has the 'finality principle' been adopted?

-As discussed in question 10, the Law does provide a 'finality principle', whereby a PII controller is restricted to using the PII only in order to fulfil the purpose or purposes stated in the privacy notice provided to the individual, the purpose of which must comply with the legality standard.
-If the PII controller intends to process data for other purposes that are not compatible with, or similar to, the purposes set out in the privacy notice, an individual's consent must be collected again for such purposes.
+The Federal Law for the Protection of Personal Data does provide a 'finality principle', whereby a PII controller is restricted to using the PII only to fulfil the purpose or purposes stated in the privacy notice provided to the individuals, the purpose of which must comply with the legality standard.
+If the PII controller intends to process data for other purposes that are not compatible with, or similar to, the purposes set out in the privacy notice, an individual's consent must be collected again for such additional purposes.

-18 Use for new purposes
+Use for new purposes

-If the finality principle has been adopted, how far does the law allow for PII to be used for new purposes?
+19 If the finality principle has been adopted, how far does the law allow for PII to be used for new purposes?
 Are there exceptions or exclusions from the finality principle?